milonmaze/privacy-terms-observatory-beta/zoom.us/privacy.md

 www.zoom.com

-Verifying you are human.
-This may take a few seconds.

-www.zoom.com needs to review the security of your connection before proceeding.
+Performing security verification

+This website uses a security service to protect against malicious bots.
+This page is displayed while the website verifies you are not a bot.

-Ray ID: 9cc46baa581e2710
+Ray ID: 9cd4dd2d9e31eb4b
-Performance & security by Cloudflare
+Performance and Security by Cloudflare
+Privacy